Kemin District

-Kemin (Кемин району) is the northeast panhandle district of Chüy Region in northern Kyrgyzstan.
-Its area is 3533 km2, making it the largest district of Chüy Region, and its resident population was 48,360 in 2021.
+Kemin District (Кемин району) is the northeastern panhandle district of the Chüy Region in northern Kyrgyzstan.
+Its area is 3533 km2, making it the largest district of the Chüy Region, and its resident population was 48,360 in 2021.
 Its administrative headquarters is at Kemin.
 The district is located in the Chong-Kemin Valley, the Kichi-Kemin Valley and the eastern part of the Chüy Valley.
 It borders with Kazakhstan in the north, Chüy District in the west, and Issyk-Kul Region in the south and east.

 Topography

 The western part of the district is flat with altitudes 1000–1600 msl, and the eastern part is mountainous.

 Climate

 The climate is sharply continental with cold winters and cool summers; January temperatures averaging −5 °C to −10 °C, July +17 °C to +18 °C. Average precipitation is from 200 mm in flatlands, and up to 600–700 mm in mountains.